anujmittal94/plotter-web-application/README.md

-# CS50-Final-Project: Data Tabulation and Plotter Web Application
+# Data Tabulation and Plotter Web Application
+## Capstone project for CS50 2020 (MOOC)

 This project is a web application designed for data viewing.
 You are able to upload files onto your user account and then able to access this data in the form of a table or graph.
 The reason I chose such a project is